electronicvisions/hbp-sp9-guidebook/using_the_platform.rst

 Configuring the client
 ----------------------

-Before using the Neuromorphic Computing Platform you must have an HBP account, have created at least one Collab, and have obtained a compute quota as described above under :ref:`access-requests`.
+Before using the Neuromorphic Computing Platform you must have an EBRAINS/HBP account, have created at least one Collab, and have a compute quota (a test-quota comes with the access).

 To interact with the Platform, you first create a :class:`Client` object with your HBP username: